How to Start, Grow, Measure & Monetize a Blog

 What do you want to do every day for the rest of your life?
 I hope you see the importance of choosing the right topic.
 Every house needs a solid foundation and so does your blog.
 Okay, you have your topic and now it’s time to move forward.

 Now it is time to choose your domain name.
-Ideally you will want to come up with a domain name that contains keywords or clues into what your site is all about.
+Ideally, you will want to come up with a domain name that contains keywords or clues into what your site is all about.
 Take my site Gen Y Finance Guy for example.
 My target audience is Generation Y and my chosen topic is Finance.
 It’s also good to try and come up with a name that is easy to remember.
 Most experts out there recommend that you choose a domain with 3-5 words.

-Once you have thought of some possible ideas it’s time to head over to Bluehost to see if you domain name is available.
+Once you have thought of some possible ideas it’s time to head over to Bluehost to see if your domain name is available.
 I recommend Bluehost because you get the domain name free with any of their hosting packages.
 Once you click the link above you will land on the following page:

 - Click the green button “get started now”

 Then you will be asked to choose a hosting package.
-You can select the starter plan at the $3.95/month negotiated rate that you get for using my link above (it’s normally $5.99/month).
+You can select the starter plan at the $3.95/month negotiated rate that you get for using my link above (it’s normally $7.99/month).
 Sometimes it pays to have “Internet Friends.”

 Once you have selected your hosting plan you will be taken to the page below where you can check the availability of your domain name ideas: